 - STF support to the McDowell Foundation, which has funded numerous teacher-led research projects directed at Truth and Reconciliation.

-- Partnering with and sponsoring work of other organizations, such as The Bison Project with Wanuskewin.
+- Partnering with and sponsoring work of other organizations, such as the Traditional Knowledge Keepers Program with the Royal Saskatchewan Museum and The Bison Project with Wanuskewin.

 - Creating and providing resources for teachers including professional learning and classroom resources.